sulis-hpc/sulis-hpc.github.io/appnotes/lammps.markdown

 srun lmp -sf gpu -pk gpu 2 -in in.lammps
 ```

+The same conditions as for Kokkos, `OMP_NUM_THREADS=1` and `SLURM_NTASKS_PER_NODE` equal to the number of GPU's per node, showed the best performance in our tests, however users may wish to experiment with multiple MPI tasks per GPU depending on their simulation details.

 ## Performance

+Recommendations above are based on limited testing of a single system.

-We have tested foss-2020b, foss-2021b, iomkl-2019b and foss-2020a (for LAMMPS-3Mar2020 version) toolchains for CPU tasks, and derivatives (i.e., augmented with the cuda libraries) of foss-2020b (which is fosscuda-2020b) and foss-2021b for GPU runs.
+We have tested foss-2020b, foss-2021b, iomkl-2019b and foss-2020a (for LAMMPS-3Mar2020 version) toolchains for CPU tasks, and derivatives (i.e., augmented with the CUDA libraries) of foss-2020b (which is fosscuda-2020b) and foss-2021b for GPU runs.
 The tested system is an array of 55296 particles in the fcc geometry interacting via Lennard-Jones (LJ) fields.
 All calculations are done on a single node, check [this page](https://github.com/arkdavy/LAMMPS) for more details.
 The tables below show time in seconds.

 The timings are obtained using all 128 CPUs of Sulis nodes, giving minimal interference between various calculations running on the cluster at the same time and making the tests results less biased.
 One should note, however, that the parallel efficiency (`T(1)/[N T(N)]` with `T(N)` being calculation time when using `N` processors) in this configuration is around ~50% for the chosen test case, which is quite low (see the plots [here](https://github.com/arkdavy/LAMMPS)).
 This may change when considering a different system, running other types of calculations or using more complicated forces.
 Our advise, however, is to use less cores in this situation (64 or less), targeting to the parallel efficiency of 75% or higher.
 We also encourage to estimate the parallel efficiency prior to full-scale runs and to find an optimal configuration in particular situation.